LouisFrey1/TetrisQLearning/readme.md

 Due to its simplicity, this model only considers dropping the tetrominos from the top, and is not capable of moving around obstacles, which makes holes a lot more difficult to deal with.
 This might be the reason why the source of the weights can run infinitely, while this one cannot.
 Futhermore, this model does not consider the next piece.

 This model produces decent results, but doesn't run infinitely.
-When the blocks are stacked very high, this solution does not consider the option of "game over", often prioritising a low bumpiness instead of reducing the height.
+When the blocks are stacked very high, this solution does not consider the possible future option of "game over", often prioritising a low bumpiness instead of reducing the height.
 Furthermore, it seems too comfortable letting the blocks stack up over the halfway point, allowing holes to form in the process and allowing for a quicker defeat.
+When looking at every tetromino placement individually, the decisions seem reasonable, but when

-After running 100 games, the hardcoded model achieved an average of 157.76 lines cleared, with the worst score being 2 lines cleared and the best score being 742 lines cleared.
+After running 100 games, the hardcoded model achieved an average of 337.63 lines cleared, with the worst score being 55 lines cleared and the best score being 1649 lines cleared.
 As these results show, there is a lot of room for improvement.

 ## Sources